Controlling How It Looks

 - Look at how this has changed the webpage.

-property is always for text.
-Here, you are setting the colour of all text in the body
+The color property is always for text.
+Here, you are setting the colour of all text in the body of your webpage.

 - You can also write separate rules for the headings and the paragraphs.
 For